-

 Our Ready-made Investments Quarterly Update

-Remember the value of the investments can fall as well as rise.
+Remember the value of investments can fall as well as rise.
 You may not get back what you invest.
 We're not recommending Ready-made Investments as being suitable for you based on your personal circumstances, nor do we offer personal financial advice.

 What changes have we made?